Lucew/Lucew/README.md

 What I enjoy most is **working closely with the domain experts** who own the problem: I thoroughly enjoy learning their perspective, new domain knowledge, specific constraints, and consolidating their input into useful algorithms and data processing systems.\
 I appreciate interdisciplinary topics because they offer so much to learn, the opportunity to meet experts from other domains, and also leave room for me to contribute my own expertise.

 I bring a fairly broad technical background across different application areas.
-I originally studied information technology (electrical engineering), focusing on signal processing, and have previously worked on topics including **biomedical signal processing**, **algorithmic evaluation of automotive lighting systems**, a short phase in **computer vision** (pose estimation).
+I originally studied information technology (electrical engineering), focusing on signal processing, and have previously worked on topics including **biomedical signal processing**, **algorithmic evaluation of automotive lighting systems**, and a short phase in **computer vision** (pose estimation).

 Alongside my technical expertise, I have experience in research project management, project acquisition, teaching at the university level, and supervising students.